srImathE satakOpAya nama:

 - In the tenth pAsuram, nammAzhwAr highlighted the manthram that is used to worship him.

-- In this pAsuram, he says these not said without analysing; they are said after analysing the well-being of the jIvAthmA thoroughly.
+- In this pAsuram, he says that these have not been said without analysing; they are said after analysing the well-being of the jIvAthmA thoroughly.
 Alternatively, it is explained as something which is constantly meditated upon since it is for the well-being of the jIvAthmA.

 sIrth thodai Ayiraththu Orththa ip paththE